Laparoscopic cholecystectomy

 • low fluid intake.

-Gallstones can cause pain in the upper abdomen (cholecystitis), acute or chronic inflammation of the gallbladder (cholecystitis), acute inflammation of the bile ducts (cholangitis) or inflammation of the pancreas (pancreatitis).
+Gallstones can cause pain in the upper abdomen (biliary colic), acute or chronic inflammation of the gallbladder (cholecystitis), acute inflammation of the bile ducts (cholangitis) or inflammation of the pancreas (pancreatitis).

-Typical complaints of gallstones are sharp pain or heaviness in the right upper abdomen after eating, nausea or vomiting.
+Typical complaints of gallstones are discomfort or pain in the right upper abdomen after eating, feeling of fullness, nausea or vomiting.
 Complaints usually occur after eating fatty foods.

 Play Video